c6o/docs/content/tutorials/desktop-app.md

 Once the Intercept is running, you will see an entry for it on the Dashboard, and a ngrok URL.
 Click on the URL to open the link in a browser.
 There's no web UI here, but add `/api` to the end of your URL and you should see a JSON output.

 > [!WARNING]
-> ngrok might try to redirect you to a https link, so make sure your URL is http only when hitting the api.
+> ngrok might try to redirect you to an https link, so make sure your URL is http only when hitting the api.

 Open up `sample-project/packages/core/index.js` and make a change to the `where` variable (any string will do).
 Restart your locally running core service (`yarn start-core`) and go back and refresh your ngrok URL ending with `/api`.
 You should see your change for the "where" key, as you are now hitting a public internet address that tunnels back to your local machine and returns whatever is output by your locally running service.
 CodeZero has set up a publicly accessible endpoint that proxies traffic to the service running on your local machine.